ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 ## Data Collection Process

-For the purpose of this project, collect data for point clouds or scans from a depth camera.
+For the purpose of this project, we can collect either point clouds or RGB-D scans from a depth camera.
+The choice of input depends upon the size and quality of depth.
+If the scanned point clouds are not able to capture depth well, we suggest scanning RGB-Depth images separately rather than directly scanning point clouds.
+[Intel RealSense D435i](https://www.intelrealsense.com/) allows both scanning RGB-D images and point clouds.

 The main algorithm accepts point clouds in either .pcd or .ply format and it can accept any number of point clouds from 2 to 5000.
 The numbers of point clouds (scans) is something that depends on requirement of the final registered point cloud resolution.

 ### Hardware